bit-apps-pro/bit-assist-wp/readme.txt

 Yes, there is.
 You can use Tawk livechat or live chat button to communicate with your visitors.
 You can add the Tawk (tawk.to) channel to your chat widget and enable live chat (livechat) with your website visitors.
 By adding this channel, you can engage in livechat or (live chat) sessions with your visitors, answering their queries in real-time and providing them with the best customer support experience possible.

 == Changelog ==
+= v1.1.8 (June 22, 2023) =
+* Fixed: Chat Widget not showing when active SG Optimizer combine js option

 = v1.1.7 (June 18, 2023) =
-* Fixed: FAQ domain name remove from tinymce link
+* Fixed: Domain name excludes from link in FAQ channel
 * Fixed: Alter table denied issue

 = v1.1.6 (June 12, 2023) =
-* Fixed: TinyMCE removes domain name from image upload url
+* Fixed: TinyMCE removes host domain name from image upload url

 = v1.1.5 (June 05, 2023) =
-* Fixed: Knowledge Base Image Upload
+* Fixed: Knowledge Base Image Upload not working

 = v1.1.4 (May 28, 2023) =
 * Fixed: Server Blocking Request With WPML

 = v1.1.3 (May 16, 2023) =
-* Hot: Pinterest Channel
+* Hot: Pinterest Chat Channel
-* Hot: Signal Channel
+* Hot: Signal Chat Channel
-* Feature: Widget Style
+* Feature: Chat Widget Style
-* Feature: Widget Show On (Desktop or Mobile)
+* Feature: Chat Widget Show On (Desktop or Mobile)

 = v1.1.2 (May 08, 2023) =
 * HOT: WooCommerce Channel